Scottish Improvement Foundation Skills

 Who is Scottish Improvement Foundation Skills for?

-The programme is aimed at staff working in Health and Social Care including people working on Person Centred Care Programmes and Integrated Services, The Children and Young People Improvement Collaborative (CYPIC) and the Scottish Government and Executive Agencies who are or will be members of teams undertaking quality improvement initiatives.
+TThe programme is aimed at all staff working in Public Services including people working in Health and Social Care, the third/ voluntary sector, Person Centred Care Programmes and Integrated Services, The Children and Young People Improvement Collaborative (CYPIC) and the Scottish Government and Executive Agencies who are or will be members of teams undertaking quality improvement initiatives.

 How is Scottish Improvement Foundation Skills delivered?